 The ACDE Board established The Network of Academic Directors of Professional Experience (NADPE) in 2016 to provide a collective voice and take leadership in key issues associated with professional experience.

-The report was submitted to the Department of Education and Training (DET) last October.
+The report was submitted to the Department of Education and Training (DET) in October 2018.
 DET’s feedback is currently being incorporated into the NADPE report, which has helped identify issues and lay a path for their future resolution.

 Projects findings were shared with the NADPE meeting and ACDE Deans’ Forum last October.
 The final report will go to all ACDE member institutions.